 - Broccoli, dandelion greens, pak choi are also good options.

 - Thinly sliced cucumbers and carrots also make a great addition to their diet.
 Try as much as possible to give them something different every day,

 - Other than vegetables you can also feed them fruits though that should make up only 10% of their diet.
 They love thinly sliced strawberries, raspberries and even apples.

 You can feed your tortoise once a day or twice a day.
 I would recommend twice a day of a good portion of mixed vegetables as mentioned above.
 The right measurement of food for your tortoise would depend on how big or small they are but usually a loose fist-size twice a day should be good.

 You will notice as they grow, they will need more food and will come to your food plate looking for food.
 Just observe the signs they give you which can help you understand their requirements better.

 Another tip would to ensure the vegetables are slightly wet; this gives them fresh vegetables and some water intake too!

 Rock Food Plate

-Having a rock food plate, I think is essential to have, as this keeps them from their food getting mixed with their bedding which if consumed can be dangerous for them.
+A rock food plate is essential to have, as this keeps their food getting mixed in with their bedding, which if consumed, can be dangerous for them.
 The food plate also has other benefits such as it is easy to keep clean and your tortoise knows this is a dedicated area where he can always find food.
 Try to clear the food as much as possible once they finish eating.

 Vitamins and Turtle Bones